biocatiit/website/content/news/2018_everything_biosaxs4.rst

 ^^^^^^^^^^^^^^^^^^^^

 Participants are responsible for their own lodging and travel.
-We recommend participants plan to arrive Sunday and leave Thursday morning.
+We recommend participants plan to arrive Sunday (11/4) and leave Thursday morning (11/8).
 Rooms are available at the `Argonne Guest House <https://www.anlgh.org/>`_.

 More information
 ^^^^^^^^^^^^^^^^^